Doctoral Students

 Jonathan Anderson

-Jonathan Anderson is a fifth-year Ph.D. student in the Hubbard School of Journalism and Mass Communication at the University of Minnesota.
+Jonathan Anderson is a doctoral candidate in the Hubbard School of Journalism and Mass Communication at the University of Minnesota.
 He has a master’s degree from the University of Wisconsin-Milwaukee.
 Jonathan studies access to information and its implications for society and democratic governance.
 His research principally focuses on legal rights of access, namely through public records laws, and the role of journalism in the flow of information.
 His research has been published in the Journal of Media Law and Ethics, the Journal of College and University Law, and the Mitchell Hamline Law Review.
 He has presented research at ICA, AEJMC, AEJMC Southeast Colloquium, NCA, Popular Culture Association, the Media Law and Policy Scholars Conference, and the National Freedom of Information Coalition FOI Summit.
 Jonathan has taught Media in a Changing World (JOUR 1001) at Minnesota and Media Law (COMM 3800) at Marquette University.

 Chloe Gansen